 We the People - High School

 The We the People: The Citizen & the Constitution high school textbook consists of six units with 39 lessons addressing principles of constitutional democracy and a culminating authentic performance assessment.
 Each set includes 30 student books and a teacher's edition that provides materials to enrich classroom learning.
-The We the People textbook is supported by a resource center.

 James Madison Legacy Project